 Raccoons often find themselves in the middle of a love-hate relationship with the general public.
-Some people adore them for their adorable appearance, but the emphasis is on the word some.
-Considered the masked bandit of the animal world, raccoons are notorious for their food thievery.
+Some people love them for their adorable appearance, but the emphasis is on the word some.
+Considered the “masked bandit” of the animal world, raccoons are notorious for their food thievery.
 This has made many people consider them a nuisance.

 Raccoons are omnivores who feed off of plants and small animals, including mice.
 Over time, they have adapted to living near humans.
 Since they often find themselves in urban areas that lack fresh food, raccoons are often forced to become opportunistic eaters.
 As a result, you can often find these little critters rummaging through garbage cans.

-From dry mouth to saliva shortage, many have theorized many different reasons for this habit, but there is only one idea that studies approve of.
-The answer lies in their paws, well, the nerve endings in their paws.
+From dry mouth to a saliva shortage, many have theorized many different reasons for this habit, but there is only one idea that studies approve of.
+The answer lies in their paws; more specifically, the nerve endings in their paws.
 Raccoons wet their food to gather more sensory information.
-As a result, moistening food helps raccoons further understand what they are eating.
+Moistening the food helps raccoons further understand what they are eating.

-Unlike humans, who can rely on their eyesight, racoons depend on their touch to gather the majority of their information.
-When a raccoon touches an object, it is able to gather nearly two-thirds of its sensory information.
-Their paws have four to five more mechanoreceptors than most other mammals.
+Unlike humans, who can rely on their eyesight, raccoons depend on their touch to gather the majority of their information.
+When a raccoon touches an object, it is able to gather nearly two-thirds of that object’s sensory information.
+Their paws have four to five times more mechanoreceptors than most other mammals.
 As a result, raccoons are able hold, manipulate, and interpret objects on the same level as humans and other intelligent primates.

 Water plays a very important role in a raccoon’s sense of touch.
 Ultimately, it increases the receptiveness of the nerve endings in their paws.
 As a result, their tactile senses are substantially increased.
 In a 1986 study published in the Somatosensory Research journal, it was found that wetting the skin on their paws dramatically improved raccoon’s sensitivity.